lpchester12/Projects/Life_Expectancy_Analysis_Linear_Regression/README.md

 ---

-## Results
+## Conclusions & Insights

-- Final model explains approximately 85% of the variance in life expectancy (R-squared = 0.85)
-- Model generalizes well to unseen data with low test RMSE and MAE
-- All linear regression assumptions are reasonably satisfied

----

-## Key Findings and insgiths

 - HIV/AIDS prevalence has the strongest negative impact on life expectancy.
 - Higher income composition, schooling, GDP, and vaccination rates are strongly associated with increased life expectancy.
-- Developing countries tend to have lower life expectancy, even after accounting for other variables.
-- Public health investments and educational attainment are critical levers for improving population health.
+- Public health investments and educational attainment are criticalc for improving population health.
+- Improving these areas, especially in developing countries, can improve general public health.